 - Distance: 3 to 4 km of trek

 - Duration: 3 to 4 hours

-When you face mountains standing opposite to any house in Thaing village, spot the mountain ridge in north east direction.
+When you face mountains standing opposite to any house in Thaing village, spot the mountain ridge in the northeast direction.
 That’s your destination for the day.
 Start your day crossing the Thaing village in North Direction.
-In first 30 minutes, catch the trail which goes gradually up through houses.
+In the first 30 minutes, catch the trail which goes gradually up through houses.
 You will reach the corner of the village where there is a hut that is used as a resting point by locals.
 From here, the trail descends.
 As you are descending, you will see a metallic bridge over a stream.
 This connects to Geewani village.

 The trail to Geewani ascends through a forest cover.
 After 10 minutes of this, you will see another Nala.
 After crossing it, you see two trails.
 One of them goes down while the other goes up.
 Take the ascending trail.
-From here, trail becomes cemented.
+From here, the trail becomes cemented.
 It goes to Geewani in a zig-zag fashion.
 Another 15 minutes of walk, spot the first house of Geewani village.
 This is where you can fill your water bottle and take a break.

 Take the trail that goes directly up from that house.
 The trail becomes rocky from here and is surrounded by wild bush all around.
 After 10 minutes of steep ascent, the trail again opens up and you can see the whole Thaing and Joshimath on your right.
 You even see the mighty Nanda Devi!
 Ten minutes from here, the trail starts becoming more narrow and steep.
 This is literally a walk on the edge of the mountain!

 After 15 minutes on same trail, spot a big boulder on the right.
 Take rest here if you are so inclined.
 From here, Dhar Khadak is one hour away.